ShivarajMbhagoji/FoodHubClient/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
-This license allows you to:

-- Use the code commercially
-- Modify the code
-- Distribute the code
-- Use the code privately
-- Sublicense the code

-The only requirement is that you must include the original copyright notice and license text in any substantial portion of the code.

-## Support

 For support, please contact the development team or raise an issue in the repository.